davidkitinberg/OOP-EX3/readme.md

   - The `NotificationService` class implements the observer pattern by maintaining a list of observers (`EmailNotifier`, `SMSNotifier`) and notifying them when a book becomes available.
   - This decouples the notification mechanism from the core library logic, making it extensible for additional notification methods.

+### 4. **Factory Pattern**
+- **Purpose**: Simplifies the creation of book objects.
+- **Usage**:
+- The BookFactory class is used to create book objects dynamically based on the provided parameters (e.g., title, author, genre, year, etc.).
+- It enhances scalability, as the factory can be extended to handle additional types of books or creation logic in the future.

 ## Functionalities

 ### Login/Register